cliffhall/node-multi-server-chat/README.md

 ![Server Connects to Peer Sequence](img/sequence-server-connects-to-peer.png "Server Connects to Peer Sequence")

 ![Server Receives Forwarded IM Sequence](img/sequence-server-receives-forward.png "Server Receives Forwarded IM Sequence")

+## TODO
+  * When a user with multiple client connections sends a message, update all the user's other clients with the message, so they can all reflect the same discussion history.

+  * Add richer client with message history display.

+  * Make user an object instead of a string, giving it an id and a name.

+  * Add load balancer which the client requests its endpoint from.

+  * Add end-to-end encryption.